A tropical proof of the Brill-Noether Theorem: Introduction

+\begin{rem} We briefly mention a few related results that have appeared since this paper was written.
+The special case of Conjecture~\ref{conj:lifting} where $r = 1$ and $\rho = 0$ has been proved by Coppens and the first author \cite[Theorem~2.3]{CoolsCoppens10}.
+The two remaining open conjectures from \cite{Baker08}, on the existence of special divisors on complete graphs when $\rho$ is nonnegative, have now been proved by Caporaso \cite[Theorem~6.3]{Caporaso11b}.
+The idea of using Theorem~\ref{thm:Main}(2) to prove the classical Brill-Noether Theorem has been developed into a theory of ``ranks" for tropical Brill-Noether loci, analogous to the Baker-Norine theory of ranks of divisors on graphs, by Lim, Potashnik, and the third author \cite{LPP11}.
+They have also given examples of open subsets of the moduli space of metric graphs where the equality in Theorem~\ref{thm:dimension} does not hold. \end{rem}

 \textbf{Acknowledgments.} This research was done in part during the special semester on Tropical Geometry at MSRI in Berkeley, and we are grateful for the hospitality and ideal working environment provided by this program.
-We thank the participants of the chip-firing seminar at MSRI, including E.~Brugall\'e, E.~Cotterill, C.~Haase, E.~Katz, D.~Maclagan, G.~Musiker, J.~Yu, and I.~Zharkov, for many enlightening discussions, and M. Baker for helpful comments on an earlier draft.
+We thank the participants of the chip-firing seminar at MSRI, including E.~Brugall\'e, E.~Cotterill, C.~Haase, E.~Katz, D.~Maclagan, G.~Musiker, J.~Yu, and I.~Zharkov, for many enlightening discussions, and M.~Baker, F.~Schroeter, and the referee for helpful comments on an earlier draft.

 The work of FC is supported by a postdoctoral fellowship from the Research Foundation - Flanders.
-The work of JD was partially supported by MSRI.
-The work of SP is supported by the Clay Mathematics Institute.
+The work of JD was partially supported by MSRI and by a Vidi grant of the Netherlands Organisation for Scientific Research (NWO).
+The work of SP was partially supported by the Clay Mathematics Institute and NSF grant DMS 1068689.
 The work of ER was supported by a research grant from VPUE of Stanford University.